 A common and significant neutral districting criterion is respect for political subdivisions, such as counties or cities.
 "Subdivision boundaries tend to remain stable over time.
 Residents of political units such as townships, cities, and counties often develop a community of interest, particularly when the subdivision plays an important role in the provision of governmental services."
 Karcher, 462 U.S. at 758 (Stevens, J., concurring).
-Moreover, adherence to subdivision boundaries can facilitate civic engagement, enhance democratic accountability, and increase administrative convenience.
-See id. ("[L]egislative districts that do not cross subdivision boundaries are administratively convenient and less likely to confuse the voters."); id. at 787 n.3 (Powell, J., dissenting).
+Moreover, adherence to subdivision boundaries can facilitate civic engagement, enhance democratic accountability, administrative convenience. and increase See id. ("[L]egislative districts that do not cross subdivision boundaries are administratively convenient and less likely to confuse the voters."); id. at 787 n.3 (Powell, J., dissenting).
 As Justice Powell once wrote:

 Most voters know what city and county they live in, but fewer are likely to know what [legislative] district they live in if the districts split counties and cities.
-If a voter knows his [legislative] district, he is more likely to know who his representative is.
-This presumably would lead to more informed voting.
+If a voter knows his [legislative] district, he more likelv know who is to his This presumably would representative is. lead to more informed voting.
 It also is likely to lead to a representative who knows the needs of his district and is more responsive to them.